Image

 are the longer rear overhang, the completely revised nose shape, the

-arch connecting profile, and the shorter (length) and narrower
+(length) and narrower

 cockpit.
 The tail has also